vibbits/training-material/topics/R/tutorials/Reading_Writing/tutorial.md

 ### Reading files
 Entering data in R can be done by typing the values when you create a variable.
 In most cases, however, you will have a file with data that was created by an instrument in your lab.
 How to import such a file into R?

 There is a manual available in the R documentation called **R Data Import/Export**.
-It’s accessible using help.start() and covers in detail the functionality R has to import and export data.
+It's accessible using help.start() and covers in detail the functionality R has to import and export data.
 Reading this is highly recommended.
 This manual covers importing data from spreadsheets, text files, and networks.

 ##### Reading text files
 Most instruments put out data in text format: tab-delimited text (.txt) or comma-separated value files (.csv).
 Both  can be easily opened in R.

 The most convenient method to import data into R is to use the read functions, like read.table().
 These functions can read data in a text file.
 In Notepad you can save such a file as a regular text file (extension .txt).
 Many spreadsheet programs can save data in this format.
 Reading means opening the file and storing its content into a data frame.
 ```
-> read.table(file,header=FALSE,sep="",dec=”.”,skip=0,comment.char="#")
+> read.table(file,header=FALSE,sep="",dec=?.?,skip=0,comment.char="#")
 ```

 This function has a long list of arguments, the most important ones are: